 Kirby Cove Camp, Coastal campground in Marin Headlands, US

-Kirby Cove Camp is a small coastal campground in Marin Headlands with five tent sites and a day-use area.
-The site sits in a sheltered cove close to the Golden Gate Bridge and provides basic facilities including pit toilets, barbecue pits, and picnic tables.
+Kirby Cove Camp is a small coastal campground in the Marin Headlands, set in a sheltered cove just north of San Francisco with five tent sites and a day-use area.
+The site has basic facilities including pit toilets, barbecue grills, and picnic tables, but no running water.

 The community of curious travelers